charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2019.md

 ## Get Started

-Here are few steps you should take as you start work on the midterm proper.
+Here are a few steps you should take as you start work on the midterm proper.

 - Update Pristine Lubuntu (update-all) and update the npm global packages (ncu -g).
 - Update JsObjects
 - Navigate back to your repository
 - Create a branch called **midterm** based on your most recent work.
-- Folder: **midterm**
+- Submit your work in a folder called: **midterm**
   - This will probably mean renaming your working folder to **midterm**:
   - For instance: **git mv week04-docker-compose midterm**
 - Tag your repo with this string: "Starting midterm in week06"